Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 Whiteout conditions are notorious here and a map and compass aren’t much help, but we have our trusty ancient Garmin 72map, our Garmin Inreach Mini, and two phones with Mapy.cz and the route plotted.
 I'm anal about backup navigation because I'm so afraid of getting lost!

 Fog descends.
-We go slowly.
-Waymarkers are mostly visible but a couple of times we need the gps route.
+No hurry.
+Waymarkers are mostly visible but a couple of times the gps route helps.

 Mossy mountain-heather: